angular/angular/aio/content/guide/angular-compiler-options.md

 When `false`, factory files are generated only for `.ts` files.
 Do this when using factory summaries.

+### `generateDeepReexports`

+When `true`, adds TypeScript re-exports of NgModules' exported directives/pipes.

+This option should be enabled for libraries that do not not follow the [Angular Package Format](guide/angular-package-format), which requires that NgModules and directives/pipes are exported from a package entrypoint.

 ### `preserveWhitespaces`

 When `false` (the default), removes blank text nodes from compiled templates, which results in smaller emitted template factory modules.
 Set to `true` to preserve blank text nodes.